xborismenx/IT-task-manager/README.md

 - Priority setting for tasks
 - Task filtering and sorting
 - Pagination for task and worker lists
-Installation
+- Added possibility to leave comments under the task Installation

 1. **Clone the repository:**